 Sociology of science

-In spite of the scientific methodology, any theory about life would have different approaches according to its era.
-What I want to point out is that many theories that we know of today as completely normal and do not imply neither philosophical, nor religious, nor any problem of any kind, were revolutionary and dangerous in their time.
+Despite the scientific methodology, any theory about life would have different approaches according to its era.
+Many theories that we know of today as entirely inoffensive, they were revolutionary and dangerous in their time.

-Nowadays, there is a great freedom of expression, but deep down, as I have commented in the previous point of personal psychology, we are still humans and certain ideas are hard to accept.
-In addition, due to social psychology and the subsequent effect within the sociology of science to certain modern ideas on biology, genetics and evolution there is no doubt that the subtle scab of the Holy Inquisition could come off if these ideas are expressed in public.
+Nowadays, there is extensive freedom of expression, but we are still humans, and many ideas are hard to accept.
+Also, due to the effect within the sociology of science to specific modern ideas on biology, genetics, and evolution, there is no doubt that the subtle scab of the Holy Inquisition may come off when these ideas are open in public.

-The modern society of information is changing not only the way of working in all branches of science but the methodology of learning itself, given that they have at their disposal the latest advances carried out in different subject matter.
-In addition and more importantly, is that anyone can publish his or her ideas on the internet without any kind of social filter, even if it means a substantial effort.
+The modern society of information is changing not only the way of working in all branches of science but the methodology of learning itself, given that they have at their disposal the latest advances among them.
+Moreover, anyone can publish new ideas on the Internet.

-The theory of evolution of Darwin is the biggest mistake scientific methodology has made on a modern theory; despite I believe it is completely true about the origin of man from an anthropological point of view.
+The theory of evolution of Darwin is one of the biggest mistakes of modern science, although it is correct about the origin of man from an anthropological point of view.

-In my opinion, science should have been, or at least currently be more humble and acknowledge the fact that there are many ways of justifying life and evolution, and that due to its limitation or its incapability, the methodology of science has not been able to prove nor dismiss the essence or either one.
+Science should be humbler and acknowledge there are many ways of justifying life and evolution, and that due to its intrinsic limitations, it has not been able to prove nor dismiss the essence or either one.

-A similar analysis but more extensive about this evaluation can be found on the page of Criticism of Darwin's theory in the book online about the General Theory of the Conditional Evolution of Life.
+A similar analysis but more extensive about this evaluation is on the page of Criticism of Darwin's theory in the Conditional Evolution of Life book.

 The very definition of science